mediassarQlikBranch/SimpleFieldSelect/README.md

 # Qlik Sense extension for field and variable selections with "missing features"

+This extension is an "all in one" selection component with several customization options.
+Now supports also global options for the current sheet, for example you can set background color of the sheet.

 ## To install
-Download a ZIP file from the dist directory.
-Do not clone whole branch. :) Install the zip as any Qlik Sense extension.
+Download a ZIP file from the dist directory. **Do not clone whole branch**. :) First click the zip file in dist directory and then press download button from the github page.
+Install the zip as any Qlik Sense extension.

 ## Features
 - selector for fields and variables